 - Empress Effects Phaser

-There are plenty more excellent quality phasers out there, but the above are incredibly popular.
+There are plenty more excellent quality phasers out there, but the above are all incredibly popular.
+A pedal being popular doesn’t always mean that it’s the best option, but many of the above pedals have stood the test of time and are worth checking out.

 Songs Using a Phaser Pedal